ckeditor/ckeditor4-docs/docs/guide/dev/inline/README.md

 Since CKEditor 4.2 you can also turn `<textarea>` elements into inline editors.
 When you call the {@linkapi CKEDITOR.inline CKEDITOR.inline} method on a `<textarea>`, an additional `<div>` element with inline editing enabled will replace the original `<textarea>`.

+## Inline Editing with Classic Editing UI

+There is also an optional [Div Editing Area](https://ckeditor.com/cke4/addon/divarea) plugin that allows to mimic the classic, `<iframe>`-based editor's UI with inline editing.
+See the {@link features/uitypes/README#fixed-ui-for-inline-editor "Fixed UI for Inline Editor" section in the "Editor User Interface Types" feature description} for more information.

 ## Inline Editing Demo

 See the {@linkexample inline working "Inline Editor" sample} that showcases a few usage scenarios for inline editing.